Tanner-Mindrum/2D-Side-Scrolling-Game/README.md

 # "Nigel's Excursion" - 2D-Side-Scrolling-Game
 This endless, 2D Side-Scrolling PC game was developed at the Beachhacks hackathon 2018.
+It was developed in Unity using C#.

 You play as Nigel, a famous architect.
 As you were heading back home after a day of digging, you notice strange monsters, objects, and portals are scattered across your way back.
 Run as far as you can to make it back home!
 ## Table of Contents